 - a.
-Description: Materials include varying formats to serve wide ranges of educational backgrounds, interests and reading skills geared to the secondary school age (ages 12-18, middle and high school grades 7-12). - Nonfiction: This collection includes current information on subjects of topical as well as continuing interest, differing points of view on contemporary and controversial issues, historically significant points of view, materials for instruction in areas of interest, and materials for entertainment and recreation. - Fiction: This collection focuses on contemporary literature, including classic and popular titles in a variety of genres.
+Description: Materials include varying formats to serve wide ranges of educational backgrounds, interests and reading skills geared to the secondary school age (ages 13-18). b.
+Since the youth collection covers ages 13 through 18, not all items in this collection are appropriate for all youth. - Nonfiction: This collection includes current information on subjects of topical as well as continuing interest, differing points of view on contemporary and controversial issues, historically significant points of view, materials for instruction in areas of interest, and materials for entertainment and recreation. - Fiction: This collection focuses on contemporary literature, including classic and popular titles in a variety of genres. - Graphic Novels: This collection focuses on contemporary literature, including classic and popular titles in a variety of genres and styles like manga, following the selection criteria of both fiction and nonfiction for this age group.